Indiana woman found alive after 6 days trapped in her car following crash

 Cassell’s car had crashed off the road, out of view from passing traffic, and no one could hear her calls for help, family and the Newton County sheriff’s office said.

-Cassell was also unable to move her legs after being injured in the crash, the 41-year-old’s parents said in a news conference Tuesday.
+Cassell was also unable to move her legs after being injured in the crash, her parents said in a news conference Tuesday.

 “She was in excruciating pain.
 She was screaming out for help,” Caldwell told WLS.